geopm/geopm/integration/grafana/README.md

 [here](https://prometheus.io/download/).
 The expanded archive is the `PROMETHEUS_DIR` provided to the `pbs_prometheus_launch.sh` script CLI.

-Until the `geopmexporter(1)` is availalble in a stable release, the user must build and install a development snapshot of GEOPM.
+Until the `geopmexporter(1)` is available in a stable release, the user must build and install a development snapshot of GEOPM.

 ```